-As discussed above, paid monetization method employ that users will have to pay an upfront fee to download and start using the app.
+As discussed above, the paid monetization method employs that users will have to pay an upfront fee to download and start using the app.
 Now, this is the simplest method where you can put any amount of tag you want to charge for your app.
 However, you need to be considerate of the fact that users don’t like to pay any upfront fee and that you should only charge for the real value your app delivers to users.

 - Simple and straightforward monetizing method

 - You set the monetary value of your app

 - Users tend to be more loyal to apps for which they have paid an upfront amount